Preparing for the Funeral

 We've seen it happen time and again.
-The person making the initial call to our funeral home turns out not to be the one with the legal responsibilities of making decisions related to the care of a loved one.
+The person making the initial call to our funeral home turns out to be the one with the legal responsibilities of making decisions related to the care of a loved one.

 While they may feel that they should be the one to make these choices, the law doesn't recognize them as such - and so their voice can become effectively silenced.

-If the deceased has not expressed their wishes through a written document such as a Durable Power of Attorney for Health Care, or a Last Will and Testament, where the deceased has designated an agent to fulfill their wishes; then the chain of command, formally called the "order of precedence”) is commonly as follows:
+If the deceased has not expressed their wishes through a written document such as a Durable Power of Attorney for Health Care, or a Last Will and Testament, where the deceased has designated an agent to fulfill their wishes; then the chain of command, formally called the "order of precedence" is commonly as follows:

 The person designated as the responsible party, whoever they may be, needs to be present to make decisions, and sign documents.
-If you are unclear as to who is the responsible person in planning a funeral for your loved one, call us.
+If you are unclear as to who is the responsible person in planning a funeral for your loved one, contact us.

-If your loved one has yet to specify who they wish to be in control of their funeral service planning, and they are clear-headed enough to do so, now is the perfect time to take care of that.
+If your loved one has yet to specify who they whish to be in control of their funeral service planning, and they are clear-headed enough to do so, now is the perfect time to take care of that.

-This is especially important if they think their relatives will not honor their funeral wishes, or if they are on bad terms with relatives, do not know where they are, or do not have any relatives living.
+This is especially important if they think their relatives will not honour their funeral wishes, or if they are on bad terms with relatives, do not know where they are, or do not have any relatives living.

 Appointing a specific person to arrange their funeral who is not a family member is a good way to ensure their final wishes are carried out.